kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0212 Charter rules for u.s. and foreign direct air carriers.md

 \(b\) The escrow agreement required under paragraph (a) of this section shall not be effective until approved by the Department.
 Claims against the escrow may be made only with respect to the non-performance of air transportation.

-\(c\) The carrier may elect, in lieu of furnishing an escrow agreement pursuant to paragraph (a) of this section, to furnish and file with the Department a surety bond with guarantees to the United States Government the performance of all charter trips (other than cargo charter trips) originating in the United States and of all overseas military personnel charter trips, as defined in part 372 of this chapter, to be performed, in whole or in part, by such carrier pursuant to any contracts entered into by such carrier.
+\(c\) The carrier may elect, in lieu of furnishing an escrow agreement pursuant to paragraph (a) of this section, to furnish and file with the Department a surety bond with guarantees to the United States Government the performance of all charter trips (other than cargo charter trips) originating in the United States and of all overseas military personnel charter trips, as defined in [[Volume 4/D Special regulations/0372 Overseas military personnel charters.md|part 372 of this chapter]], to be performed, in whole or in part, by such carrier pursuant to any contracts entered into by such carrier.
 The amount of such bond shall be unlimited.1 Claims under the bond may be made only with respect to the non-performance of air transportation.

 <div>